Straighten Your Smile Discreetly in Frisco, TX

 When the condition of the teeth involves the movement of the teeth or jaw, dentists will supplement Invisalign with attachment or elastics.
 The attachments are discreet, tooth-colored devices that allow for intricate tooth movement.

 Invisalign corrects the alignment of your teeth based on computer-generated images and impressions taken from your teeth by your dentist and adjusts it based on the position of your teeth.
 Dr. Shiney George will develop a treatment plan that places the exact movements of your teeth.
 Unlike traditional braces that use brackets and wires, Invisalign uses a series of molds to put the teeth in the right place at the right time.
 Your dentist will check the progress of your treatment to ensure the aligners work as expected.

 How many hours per day should I wear my aligners?

-Wear your clear aligners for 20 to 22 hours per day taking it out only when eating, brushing and flossing.
+Wear your clear aligners for 20 to 22 hours per day taking them out only when eating, brushing, and flossing.

 I am currently wearing braces.
 Can I make the switch to Invisalign treatment?

 Yes.
 It is possible to switch to Invisalign treatment.
 Doctors are often combining braces with Invisalign aligners in their treatment.
 Ask your doctor if this method works for you.

 We at Highland Oak Dental are committed to providing only the best dental care experience in the community of Frisco.
 We ensure that our patients are comfortable during their visit to our office and come out satisfied with the results.
 We are knowledgeable in our practices and proficient in performing them.
 Our caring team is excited to meet and help you in achieving your dental goals.
 Give us a call and set up an appointment with us now to know more about the Invisalign clear aligners we offer, their costs, and the other treatments we offer.
 Schedule an Appointment!